Visit Spain, third stop: Úbeda

 To put our visit to Úbeda in a few words:

-Before we traveled to Spain, we decided on a stop between Valencia and Granada.
-To break a longer journey, but also to get to know a little more of Spain’s interior.
+Before we traveled to Spain, we decided on a shortstop (2 nights) between Valencia and Granada.
+Basically to interrupt a long journey, but also to get to know a little more of Spain’s interior.
 It was our daughter Lisa who found Úbeda.
-A perfect choice.
+A perfect choice!

-Although you notice that not everybody in Úbeda/Baeza is prepared for tourism, the next time I would stay a few days longer.
-And use it as a base to get to know more of the surrounding area.
-Ending up every night in Úbeda, walking its mysterious medieval streets after the sun went down.
+The next time we will surely stay a few days longer & use it as a base to get to know more of the surrounding area.
+Ending up every night in Úbeda, walking its mysterious medieval streets after the sun goes down.

-For an overview of all travel posts of my blog, go to: the Home Page.
+For an overview of all travel posts of my blog, go to: My Home Page.